 Under the terms of the Administrative Services Agreement, the Trust pays a quarterly administration fee of \$15,000 to ECA.
-General and administrative expenses in the Trust's statements of distributable income for the twelve months ending December 31, 2010 include \$30,000 for quarterly administrative fees paid to ECA.
+General and administrative expenses in the Trust's statements of distributable income for the twelve months ending December 31, 2011 includes \$60,000 in administrative fees and for the inception to date period ended December 31, 2010 includes \$30,000 for quarterly administrative fees paid to ECA.
 ECA elected to waive its \$15,000 Administrative Services Fee for the quarter ended June 30, 2010.